nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![result2 before 'deletep i/Golden Package'](images/afterDeleteInsurancePackage2UG.png)

+Note:
-Note: If the packages window was open before a package was deleted, you will have to close and reopen the window to view the change.
+* If the packages window was open before a package is deleted, you will have to close and reopen the window to view the change.
+* If a package to be deleted is used by at least one person, it will not be deleted.

 ------------------------------------------------------------------------------------
 ### Shows all insurance package: `listp`
-Displays all your insurance packages in ClientConnect s
+Displays all your insurance packages in ClientConnect

 Format: `listp`

 ![result1 after 'listp'](images/listInsurancePackage1UG.png)